-Step 3: Plan, Cut, and Position the Engage Cable
+Step 4: Plan, Cut, and Position the Engage Cable

 The Engage Cable is a continuous length of 12 AWG (2.5 mm2), outdoor-rated cable with integrated connectors for microinverters.
 These connectors are preinstalled along the Engage Cable at intervals to accommodate PV module widths.
 The microinverters plug directly into the connectors, and the Engage Cable is terminated into the junction box that feeds electricity back to the system AC disconnect.
+For more information, see "Engage Cable Planning and Ordering Information" on page 31.